Glory to general relativity in the highest (without spacetime singularity thanks to mimetic dark matter?) ...

 and for which singularities are resolved, that is, the contracting universes bounce at the limiting curvature and all curvature invariants always remains regular and bounded by the values, characterized by εm.
 Once again we would like to stress that introducing φ does not add to the system any new dynamical scalar fields and new degrees of freedom.
 The “field φ” always remains constrained by (1) and in the synchronous coordinate system it just “serves” as time, making the longitudinal degree of freedom of the gravitational field to be dynamical.
 Thus, this theory must be viewed as a modification of General Relativity in the longitudinal sector.
 Because the longitudinal gravitational field induced by matter via the constraint has a “negative energy” by itself, it is not surprising that the proposed modification of Einstein’s theory violates the conditions needed in the proof of singularity theorems and hence these singularities can be avoided.
 Although noncommutative geometry offers a very strong support for the model considered here [10], we will not require, or use any information or methods from that framework.
 Instead our purpose is to propose nonsingular classical modification of General Relativity irrespective of its justification from the point of view of so called “fundamental theory”, which is not known at present...

 The presence of mimetic field needed to generate Born-Infeld corrections to the Einstein theory adds extra “dust like” degree of freedom to gravity, which can serve as mimetic dark matter.
 It is rather curious that the non-singular modification of General Relativity delivers for free the realistic candidate for Dark Matter.
-Besides of the appearance of mimetic matter, Einstein’s equations are significantly modified only at very high curvatures which are close to the limiting one
+Besides of the appearance of mimetic matter, Einstein’s equations are significantly modified only at very high curvatures which are close to the limiting one.

 The non-singular models we have constructed can be rather important for bouncing cosmologies.
 In fact, in these models a bounce happens within very short time interval of order t∼ εm2 and if the limiting curvature would be of the order of Planck value, this time would be the Planckian time.
 Outside this time interval Einstein’s theory is well applicable.
 Using causality one can argue that in this case perturbations generated in a contracting universe on the supercurvature scale can be re-translated to an expanding universe practically without any change.
 However, this question requires further quantitative investigation.